 Module 4: The application of a cost-benefit analysis tool to the triple-bottom line of MOOC applications: economic profitability, social responsibility and environmental sustainability.

 Module 5: Synthesis of the best practices of the application of inclusive MOOCs.

 The MOONLITE Project

-This MOOC forms part of the ERASMUS+ project MOONLITE (Massive Open Online courses eNhancing Linguistic and Transversal skills for social inclusion and Employability; 2016-1-ES01-KA203-025731; http://moonliteproject.eu).
-While the project has been funded with support from the European Commission, its content reflects only the views of its authors.
-Neither the Commission nor the national funding agency can be held responsible for any use which may be made of the information contained therein.
+This MOOC forms part of the ERASMUS+ project MOONLITE (Massive Open Online courses eNhancing Linguistic and Transversal skills for social inclusion and Employability; ref. no.: 2016-1-ES01-KA203-025731; http://moonliteproject.eu).
+While the project has been funded by the European Commission, its content reflects only the views of its members.
+Neither the European Commission nor the National Agency can be held responsible for any use which may be made of the information contained therein.

-The project team is led by researchers from UNED (www.uned.es) and has a team with members from: ESCP Europe Business School (www.escpeurope.eu/berlin), the European Association of Distance Teaching Universities (EADTU; https://eadtu.eu/), the Knowledge Innovation Centre (www.knowledgeinnovation.eu), Linnaeus University (https://lnu.se/en/), University of Wolverhampton (www.wlv.ac.uk), and Web2Learn (www.web2learn.eu).
+The project consortium is led by the ATLAS research group from UNED (www.uned.es) and made up of research groups from the following partner institutions: ESCP Europe Business School (www.escpeurope.eu/berlin), the European Association of Distance Teaching Universities (EADTU; https://eadtu.eu/), the Knowledge Innovation Centre (www.knowledgeinnovation.eu), Linnaeus University (https://lnu.se/en/), University of Wolverhampton (www.wlv.ac.uk), and Web2Learn (www.web2learn.eu).

 The scenarios presented in this MOOC have been provided by the higher education institution project members, namely: ESCP in Germany, Linnaeus University in Sweden, the University of Wolverhampton in the UK, and UNED in Spain.
-As such, they represent four different educational and social contexts, illustrating different types of problems and solutions that people wanting to use MOOCs with refugees and migrants might face.
+As such, they represent four educational and social European contexts illustrating different types of problems and solutions that people considering the use of MOOCs with refugees and migrants might face.